mangal-interactions/mangal/data-spec-draft.md

 the data in the format that is most convenient for in-house use, and only needs to provide export options (*e.g.* through an API) respecting the data specification.
-This approach ensures that *all* data can be used in meta-analyses, and will in term increase the impact of data {ref}.
+This approach ensures that *all* data can be used in meta-analyses, and will in time increase the impact of data {ref}.

 # Elements of the data specification